seanchandler/clickme-ios-test/README.md

 ## `About`

-Autmates an iOS app running in an iOS 10 iPhone Simulator using appium and the appium-java-client.
-The app is Test.app.zip and comes from the appium-java-client unit test
+Automate an iOS app running in an iOS 10 iPhone Simulator using appium and the appium-java-client.
+The app is a simple hello world app and the source code is available at https://github.com/seanchandler/helloworld-ios-app

 See
 [appium](https://github.com/appium/appium)